Murder of Samuel Paty: Events leading up to the murder

 The Grande Mosque de Pantin published a video on its Facebook page a week before the murder.
 Abdelhakim Sefrioui, the imam of the mosque, a member of the Conseil des imams de France, and an Islamist militant known to French anti-terrorism police, accompanied the parent in his protest against the teacher in front of the school for showing the caricatures and demanding to meet the school's principal.
 Sefrioui called the teacher a "thug" in a video (French: voyou), while denouncing the administration of the college.
 He demanded the teacher's exclusion from high school with the rectorate.
-The term "thug" had been repeatedly used by the parent Brahim Chnina earlier.
+The term "thug" had been repeatedly used by Chnina earlier.
 The videos were taken down in the hours after the murder.

 Chnina also filed a complaint with the school, and encouraged people to protest at the school.
 A meeting was held between the head teacher, the teacher, and an official from the education authority.
 Chnina additionally filed a legal complaint about Paty's lesson, leading the teacher to go to the local police station accompanied by the principal.
 Paty told investigators he could not understand the complaint because Chnina's daughter was not in class on the day Paty showed the cartoon.

 In March 2021, Chnina's daughter, known as "Z", admitted she had been suspended from school due to truancy since the day prior to Paty showing the cartoons, and, as such, she had not been in the classroom that day.
 Instead, she made up the cartoon story to appease her father.
-According to the Paty family lawyers, however, Brahim Chnina was aware that his daughter had been expelled before the cartoon incident.
+According to the Paty family lawyers, however, Brahim Chnina was aware that his daughter had been suspended before the cartoon incident.

+The investigation showed that Chnina spoke to Anzorov nine times by telephone in a four-day period after he published videos criticizing Paty.